Great Barrier Reef Liveaboard Diving in Australia

 Milln Reef and Flynn Reef are closer to the Cairns marina, approximately 60 kilometers away, making them accessible yet equally captivating.
 Milln Reef offers swim-throughs and caverns, providing a playground for beginner and advanced divers alike.
 Flynn Reef is known for its vibrant coral gardens and schools of pelagic fish.
 If you're looking for something more thrilling, Cod Hole is your go-to place to see the giant potato cod, a friendly creature that often comes close to divers.

 Lizard Island serves as a gateway to far-northern dive sites and offers an array of sandy beaches and blue lagoons.
 North Horn on Osprey Reef is where you can experience shark feeding—a controlled and safe way to observe these magnificent predators up close.
 Bougainville Reef is known for its deep walls and caverns, providing a slightly challenging but rewarding dive.
-Lastly, if you're into wreck diving on an Australian liveaboard, don't miss the SS Yongala Wreck, one of the best wreck dive sites globally.
+Lastly, if you're into wreck diving on an Australian liveaboard, don't miss the SS Yongala Wreck one of the best wreck dive sites globally.
 This 100-year-old shipwreck sits near Townsville and offers an unforgettable diving experience, swathed in corals and teeming with marine life in the Great Barrier Reef liveaboard.

 In terms of water temperatures for a Great Barrier Reef liveaboard, expect a warm, tropical climate.
 Water temperatures usually range between 24 to 30 degrees Celsius (75-86 degrees Fahrenheit).
 Depths vary depending on the dive sites, ranging from shallow lagoons that are perfect for beginners to deep walls that go down hundreds of meters, suited for experienced divers.